jlouis/combinatorrent/README.md

     * Don't connect twice to the same client id.
 Track the clients we connected to.
     * Use overwriteable mailboxes in the direction of PeerMgr -> Peer.
+    * Make it possible to Poison OMBox'es.
+Currently we leak due to them.